WPChill/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.9.0 =
+* Fixed an issue where if you hide the email address the next time a person goes to RSVP their email address gets removed
+* Added an option to add some custom text to the email sent to attendees
+* Changed the editing of RSVPs so even if someone has RSVP'd you can edit their entry if they are associated with the person

 = 1.8.9 =
 * Tested to make sure the plugin worked on WordPress 4.0.0